ottobunge/Assistant/Readme.md

-# Intelligent Chat Application
+# Assistant

-Welcome to the Intelligent Chat Application!
-This project is designed to enhance productivity and creativity by integrating cutting-edge technologies for building intelligent chat applications.
+Welcome to the Assistant!
+This project is designed to enhance productivity and creativity by integrating cutting-edge technologies for building Assistants.

 ## Features